Using images in content

 Text on page: The longer description is styled as a bulleted list above the bar chart with the same data as in the chart.

-Image alt text: no alt text added, or if the nearby text refers to the image, 'Bar chart showing visitors to Nottinghamshire attractions in 2024 as described in the previous section.'
+Image alt text: 'Bar chart showing visitors to Nottinghamshire attractions in 2024 as described in the previous section.'

 Diagrams